sf-wdi-19-20/modules/w6_d4_2_rails_resources_continued/README.md

 1. Implement `delete` for your `planes` resource following the example of `edit` and `update`.
 Think about what you'll need:
   * a `delete` route (check `rake routes`)
   * a form on the client-side to make the `delete` request (**Hint:** This form doesn't need its own view.
-It may make sense to have a `delete` "form", which will essentially be a button, on the planes show page.)
+It may make sense to have a `delete` "form", which will essentially be a button, on the plane's show page.)
   * a controller method to handle the `delete` request

 2. Implement full CRUD for another resource in your application.
 Pilots or passengers might make sense :)